encode/django-rest-framework/docs/coreapi/schemas.md

             usernames = [user.username for user in User.objects.all()]
             return Response(usernames)

-A `ViewSet`, with an explict action docstring.
+A `ViewSet`, with an explicit action docstring.

     class ListUsernames(ViewSet):
         def list(self, request):